Investment classifications

 To align their portfolios with their intentions, all investors need to be able to understand the impacts of the assets or investment products/funds available to them.
 In addition, the intermediary investment managers and the assets seeking investment want to identify aligned investors and avoid being compared inappropriately to assets with different impact intentions, or avoid being judged on just financial performance alone.

-Impact classes group investments with similar impact characteristics based on their impact performance data (or, in the case of new investments, their impact objectives).
-Impact classes bring together the impact performance (or objectives) of the assets being invested in (x-axis) and the strategies that the investor uses to contribute to that impact (y-axis).
-They can be used to define boundaries within which comparisons of impact performance are likely to be possible and sensible.
+A classification methodology, akin to financial asset classes, that groups investments with similar impact characteristics based on their impact performance data (or, in the case of new investments, their impact objectives).
+Impact classes bring together the impact performance (or objectives) of the assets being invested in and the strategies that the investor uses to contribute to that impact.
+Source: Impact Management Project (IMP) Impact classes

 Impact classes are not intended as a replacement for progress towards a global performance measurement standard that could enable the impact of individual investments to be compared.
 Instead, impact classes offer an immediate and complementary solution for differentiating the type of impact that investments have, even when very different measurement approaches are used.